-Step 2 Check the analog camera(s) for upgrading.
+Step 2 Check the checkbox(es) of the analog camera(s) for upgrading.

 The analog camera must support Turbo HD or AHD signal.

 - Step 3 Select the update file from the backup device. - Step 4 Click Upgrade to start upgrading.